New Trade Alert for (GDX)

 Above Break Even Probability: 46%

-GDX has traded mostly between $20 and $25 in the last year plus of trade.
-This price pullback puts the reward to risk in favor of the bulls after breakout above the $22.50 halfway mark.
+GDX has traded mostly between $20 and $26 in the last year of trade.
+This price pullback puts the reward to risk in favor of the bulls at the $23 halfway mark of the last 52 weeks.